 The first label is the original silver/blue label, pale blue with silver curved lines.

 The highest number SAX silver/blue label is SAX 2538, Handel conducted by Gonnenwein, issued in 1964.
-But there are many earlier SAX numbers where there is no silver/blue label.
+But there are some earlier SAX numbers where there is no silver/blue label.
 If you'd like to know what the original label is for any SAX you can look at my original labels resource.

 The second label is the red semi-circle label.

 This is the original label for SAX 2526, Szell conducting Brahms, with Leon Fleischer & SAX 2527, Walton Shakespeare Film Scores, both issued in 1964.
 The next original semi-circles are SAX 2532, SAX 2534, SAX 2536, SAX 2537.
 From SAX 2539 onwards no silver/blue label exists, so the semi-circle label is the original.
 So all the SAX 5000 series have semi-circle as their original label.
 The first in the SAX 5000 series is SAX 5251, issued in 1966.
 The highest SAX is SAX 5294, Szell conducting Brahms Symphony no 3, issued in 1968.

 The third label is the red label with musical notes and the word “Columbia” in a black rectangle.